arjun-christopher/CloudFlash/README.md

 ## Acknowledgments
 - Flask and Flask-SocketIO for the web framework
-- Prometheus and Grafana for monitoring
+- Prometheus for monitoring and metrics
 - Chart.js for visualizations

 ---